cseagraves/n8n-Agent-Training-Course-Chicago-June-2025/README.md

 - ✅ API connections and integrations
 - ✅ Implementation strategies for your business

 ⚠️ **IMPORTANT:** Complete all technical setup before the workshop to maximize your hands-on learning time!
+Follow the [Pre-Course-Setup-Checklist.md](resources/Pre-Course-Setup-Checklist.md) for detailed instructions.

 ---